cpriyank/lamportserver/results/hw1/notes.md

 ### Reading Go code
 Wherever possible, comments are added in client.go file to make things clear.

+## Speed of Go vs Java
+For 100 concurrent requests for 100 iterations, my primary results were comparable to Java results of some friends.

+Go was not inherently faster out of the box for my program.
+The use of optimized http library and a powerful Desktop with 64 GB RAM have helped me achieve 1000 times speedup over my previous Go code.

 ## Reported statistics and conspicuous absence of two of them:
 All results are `echo`ed into files inside results directory.